Learn the difference Managed vs Unmanaged Packages in Salesforce including features, use cases, upgrade support, and security.

 At DifferenzForce, we specialize in:

-Whether you’re building a commercial Salesforce product or deploying a robust internal solution, our experts ensure your packaging strategy supports growth, stability, and scalability.
+Whether you are building a commercial Salesforce product or deploying a robust internal solution, our experts ensure your packaging strategy supports growth, stability, and scalability.

-The choice between Managed vs Unmanaged Packages in Salesforce is not just technical it’s strategic.
-Managed packages are built for scale and longevity, while unmanaged packages offer flexibility for short-term or internal needs.
+The choice between managed and unmanaged packages in Salesforce is not just technical it is strategic.
+Managed packages are designed for scalability and longevity, while unmanaged packages offer flexibility for short-term or internal needs.

-If you’re unsure which approach fits your Salesforce roadmap, DifferenzForce can guide you from architecture to launch.
+If you are unsure which approach fits your Salesforce roadmap, DifferenzForce can guide you from architecture through launch.

 What is the main difference between managed and unmanaged packages in Salesforce?